carlablanco/dlp-to-data-catalog-asset/README.md

 Upload the Datflow template and its dependencies on Cloud Shell editor.

-Create the template running the [Dataflow Template](#run-the-program-locally) just like before.
+Create the template running the [Dataflow Template](#run-the-program-locally) just like running it locally.

 Create the DataFlow Job.